The ultimate wealth-creating program that took me 30 years to develop

 The RRSP Trap

-So, typically, the first thing they are going to show you is that they can help you save for retirement and get a tax refund now, by buying a RRSP.
+So, typically, the first thing they are going to show you is that they can help you save for retirement and get a tax refund now by buying an RRSP.

 So most Canadians fall into this trap, which is the worst investment you can make if you do what most Canadians do: hold on to them.